Lishin1215/Mood_App/README.md

 #### Skills
 - Integrated SwiftUI with UIKit to create charts for data visualization and included sharing functionality.
 - Implemented SiriKit to enable voice interactions with users by designated keyword ”Record Mood”.
-- Integrated the Vision framework with camera to achieve real- time face detection, enhancing app security and preventing unauthorized surveillance.
+- Integrated the Vision framework with the camera to achieve real- time face detection, enhancing app security and preventing unauthorized surveillance.
 - Utilized Firebase Firestore for data storage, Firebase Storage to generate URLs from pictures on users’ devices, and Firebase
 Authentication to facilitate Apple sign-in functionality.
 - Applied UICalendarView on the home page and enabled to convert date between DateComponent and DateFormatter formats.
 - Developed essential app settings, such as password management, local notification and localization functionality.
-- Managed the life cycle of app and view controller to demonstrate various features, including Siri integration, login validation and password management.
+- Managed the life cycle of the app and view controller to demonstrate various features, including Siri integration, login validation and password management.

 ## Screen Shots